Just Housing Amendment to the Human Rights Ordinance

 Just Housing Amendment Documentation (including FAQs, screening process, definitions, sample notices, legislative text, etc.):

 Why did the Cook County Board of Commissioners pass the Just Housing Amendment (JHA) to the Human Rights Ordinance?

 In most cities, people with any kind of criminal record, even just an arrest, can be unfairly denied housing.
 The JHA was passed to help these individuals access safe, stable and affordable housing.

 - Prohibits landlords from denying a housing application based on juvenile or adult arrest records; and

-- Requires landlords to perform an individualized assessment prior to denying any application for housing.
+- Requires landlords considering an individual’s covered criminal history to perform an individualized assessment prior to denying any application for housing.

 What is an individualized assessment?